Here are some basic principles to start you off in your journey of transformation.

 Weight loss can be muscle, water (fluid), or fat.
 Standing on the scales gives you no clue as to your body composition – so don’t weigh yourself too much – it can really play mind games.

-Our weight is always fluctuating (sometimes due to fluid retention, and menstruation timing in women).
-So the scale is not the ideal tool to measure weight loss, but is useful to track patterns over time.
+Our weight is always fluctuating (sometimes due to fluid retention and menstruation timing in women).
+So, the scale is not the ideal tool to measure weight loss, but it is useful to track patterns over time.

 In a nutshell, it’s a simple law of energy intake and expenditure.
 Eating more than you are using means you gain weight.
 Burning more than your eating means you lose weight…

-Unfortunately the real outworking of this is not so simple.
-Losing fat (for most people) is hard — get used to the idea then you won’t struggle so much with disappointment.
+Unfortunately, the real outworking of this is not so simple.
+Losing fat (for most people) is hard — get used to the idea, and then you won’t struggle so much with disappointment.

-There are 5 principles to keep in mind:
+There are five principles to keep in mind:

 It is possible to lose fat with the correct diet alone (for some people) – but the best chance of success will be to apply all these principles.
 Even the perfect diet plan can fail if you cannot stick to it.

 Weight (or strength) training is not essential to losing fat – but it helps.

 A weight (or body weight) training workout boosts metabolism for the whole day and helps build lean muscle.
 Muscle is metabolically active – it needs fuel – and therefore helps you burn more calories all the time.
 If you are thinking about weight training – think about this:

 Do I want my body to be strong and useful, or is my body only for people to look at?